A patient's experience provides valuable insight

-The Canadian Patient Experiences Survey—Inpatient Care Procedure Manual provides guidelines to administer the CPES-IC in the field and outlines information about population sampling methods and surveying modes.
+The Canadian Patient Experiences Survey — Inpatient Care Procedure Manual provides guidelines to administer the CPES-IC in the field and outlines information about population sampling methods and surveying modes.

 Canadian Preliminary Core Patient-Reported Experience Measures

 CIHI collaborated with the national and international research community and expert organizations to develop the Canadian Preliminary Core Patient-Reported Experience Measures: Acute Inpatient Care, April 2015.
 Patient-reported experience measures (PREMS), which capture the patient's views about his or her experiences while receiving care, are designed to allow comparative performance measurement and to support quality improvement in health care services across Canada.
-During 2015–2016, field test data will be used to validate these measures.
+During 2015–2016, field test data was used to validate these measures.